georgeglessner/blog/_posts/2020-08-20-don't-do-this-in-your-for-loops.md

 }
 ```

-The common issue that was made here is calling `count()` inside the for loop iteration.
+The common issue that was made here was calling `count()` inside the for loop iteration.
 To optimize this code, it would be better to write it as such

 ```php
 $equipmentArray = getEquipmentArray($location); // 17,000 entries